A few weeks after closing the case, we did a short follow up to check on John’s job search progress (we do this for all our clients).

 Write something unique that sets you apart from competitors.

-Make yourself memorable to the recruiter.
+Make yourself memorable to the recruiter with a well-crafted CV personal statement.

 One of our clients was gunning for senior software sales positions.
 So when crafting his narrative, we emphasised his prior background as a programmer.